Park Address: 2785 Briarcliff St, Ann Arbor MI 48105

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

-The park was originally called North Campus Heights Park and was acquired by the City of Ann Arbor in 1963 when it was dedicated by the developer Brooks Barron, treasurer of Arbor Heights Building Corporation.
-At the time it was a requirement that new housing developments included dedicating some land to be used as park space.
+The park was originally called North Campus Heights Park.
+It was acquired by the City of Ann Arbor in 1963 when it was dedicated by the developer Brooks Barron, treasurer of Arbor Heights Building Corporation.
+At the time it was required that new housing developments dedicated some land to be used as park space.

-In the 1980s there were complaints about drainage as stormwater from the park ran into nearby houses.
-In 1986 the name of the park was officially changed to Bromley, a change welcomed by neighbors.
+In the 1980s there were complaints as stormwater from the park ran into nearby houses.
+In 1986 the name of the park was changed to Bromley, a change welcomed by neighbors.
 The name was changed because of a new subdivision.
-In 1987 a new play area was done by the Kiwanis Club and in 1996 there were meetings about upgrading the park with new equipment and benches.
+In 1987 a new play area was done by the Kiwanis Club.
+In 1996 there were meetings about upgrading the park with new equipment and benches.

 Park neighbors have participated in volunteer workdays and advocated for park improvements for many years through Adopt-a-Park.
-Ongoing projects at Bromley Park include weeding the playground, spreading woodchips and removing invasive vegetation.
+Projects at Bromley Park include weeding the playground, spreading woodchips and removing invasive plants.
 If you are interested in being notified about upcoming neighborhood workdays or are interested in becoming an individual adopter at this park, let us know!
 Email [email protected] or call 734.794.6445.